History of skiing: Rock carvings

 The earliest Scandinavian examples of skiing date to 3000 or 4000 BCE with primitive carvings.
 An image of a skier holding a single pole or an ax with both hands, is found in Norway.
 The Rødøy carving shows skis of equal length.
 A rock carving at Norway, from about 1000 or 500 BCE depicts a skier seemingly about to shoot with bow and arrow, with skis positioned in an angle (rather than parallel) to offer good support.
 Rock drawings in Norway dated at 4000 BCE depict a man on skis holding a stick.
 Near the White Sea in Russia, rock carvings were discovered in 1926 and dated to 2000 or 2500 BCE.
-One of the Russian carvings depicts hunting of big game with hunters on equal length skis.
+One of the White Sea carvings depicts hunting of big game with hunters on equal length skis.
 The hunters apparently used their bow and spear as poles.

 5000-year-old wall paintings suggest skiing had also evolved separately in the Xinjiang region by the Tuvan people; however, this continues to be debated.

 Ski samples

 The first primitive Scandinavian ski was found in a peat bog in Hoting in Jämtland County in Sweden; it dates back to 4500 or 2500 BCE.
 In 1938 a ski was found from Salla, Finland that has been dated back to 3245 BCE.
 Noted examples are the Kalvträskskidan ski, found in Sweden and dated to 3300 BCE, and the Vefsn Nordland ski, found in Norway and dated to 3200 BCE.
 There are some 20 findings of ancient well-preserved skis found in drained bogs in Norway, indicating that skis have been widely used in Norway, particularly Northern Norway, since prehistoric times.
 Skis have also been uncovered in ancient graves.
 In 2014, a ski complete with leather bindings emerged from a glacier in the Reinheimen mountains, Norway.
 The binding is at a small elevated area in the middle of the 172 cm long and 14,5 cm wide ski.
 According to the report the ski is some 1300 years old.
 Many organic artifacts have been well preserved for several thousand years by the stable glaciers of Oppland county and emerge when glaciers recede.
 A ski excavated in Greenland is dated to 1010.
-Based on findings in the Nordic countries and elsewhere, researchers have identified at least 3 main types of ski: arctic, southern and central Nordic.
+Based on findings in the Nordic countries and elsewhere, researchers have identified at least three main types of ski: arctic, southern and central Nordic.
 The arctic type was short and covered with fur, and used from northern Japan in the east to Ob river in the west.
 The Sami people probably brought this type to the Nordic region.
 The southern type had one short and one long ski, and was used in forest areas of Southern Scandinavia and the Baltic countries.
 The central Nordic type also had one short with fur (the andor) and one long, and was used in large parts of Norway, Sweden and Finland.